AfonsoAfony/primeiro-Projecto/README.md

 # primeiro-Projecto
-make a test and studing about git
+### make a test and studing about git

+Understand how it all function